Derek Boshier: Pop Goes the Easel

 While still at the Royal College of Art Derek Boshier appeared with Peter Blake, Pauline Boty and Peter Phillips in Pop Goes the Easel (1962), a film by Ken Russell for the BBC's Monitor series.
 A pioneering program, Monitor's editors encouraged Russell to be ambitious and the resulting film can also be seen as a collaboration, taking inspiration from the formal aesthetics and themes within work of its artist-subjects.
 Like the work of Boshier, the film was a spliced and shuffled collage that startled its viewers.
 Pop Goes the Easel established the similarities that united this group of pop artists while also establishing their differences.
 Boshier emerged as relatively articulate and concerned with social issues and critical writings on the impact of advertising on social identity and democratic politics.
-Though he used the materials of pop art such as flags maps and comics, we can see in his early work a marked political concern, especially with current events and expansion of American power.
+Though he used the visual elements of pop art such as flags maps and comics, we can see in his early work a marked political concern, especially with current events and expansion of American power.
 Boshier believed that, "The world's at peril," and that it was impossible to avoid being political.